prometheusresearch/baseline-codebase/src/rex.deploy/test/test_data.rst

     ... """)
     UPDATE "family"
         SET "notes" = 'Browns'
-        WHERE "code" = '1002'
+        WHERE "id" = 2
         RETURNING "id", "code", "notes";
     UPDATE "family"
         SET "notes" = 'Clarks'
-        WHERE "code" = '1003'
+        WHERE "id" = 3
         RETURNING "id", "code", "notes";

-Note that empty values are ignored here.
+Note that empty values in CSV input are ignored.

 It is an error if the data table does not exist or lacks identity::